bhandley/BH_Torque_examples/SE_exercise/README.md

 1) Login to Torque and revirew the menu options
 2) Fork Quali Torge github source from: https://github.com/bhandley/BH_Torque_examples to my repository: https://github.com/shayrm/SE_Test_Torque
 3) Review the `ssm.tf` file and understand the used resources and inputs.
+4) In Torque SaaS use the **Repositories** option to integrate to my Github repository.
-4) In Torque SaaS allow discovery of my repository to Torque repository with required permissions.
+5) Allow discovery of my repository to Torque repository with required permissions.
-5)  Review the ssm blueprint which was added to the Blueprint section.
+6)  Review the ssm blueprint which was added to the Blueprint section.

 ### Blueprint modification.
 The initiation phase and Blueprint creation basicly managed to use the original Terraform file and enrich it with additional options such as blueprint inputs which can be provided by the user, API or CI plugin when creating an environment from this blueprint.